What small businesses can claim under $20,000 instant asset write-off?

 Can I claim the write-off on an asset I purchased overseas?

 Yes, provided the asset is used in your Australian business for a taxable purpose and meets all other eligibility conditions.
-The cost of the asset is assessed in Australian dollars, and it must first be used or installed, ready for use, in your business in Australia by 30 June 2026.
+The cost of the asset is assessed in Australian dollars, and it must first be used or installed, ready for use, in your business in Australia by 30 June of the relevant income year.

 Can I claim software under the $20,000 Instant Asset Write-Off?